 - Bladder training

-In addition to the bladder issues suffered by people with MS, it is important to be alert to bowel problems.
+In addition to the bladder issues suffered by people with Multiple Sclerosis (MS), it is important to be alert to bowel problems.
 Constipation as well as faecal incontinence are also a common occurrence in other neurological conditions such as Parkinson’s.

 Given the slowness of movement and rigidity in Parkinson’s, this affects the muscles in the bowels.
 But also, the damage to the nervous system in Parkinson’s will add to the complexity of the disrupted bowel movement, as is also the case in other neurological conditions such as MS, Motor Neurone Disease and spinal cord injury.